alexelias/cpp2c/README.md

 # CPP2C
 This is a tool used to generate a C interface from C++ source code using clang libtooling.
 The tool only supports a subset of C++ features.

-Very important note: This tool is not suppoosed to be run in isolation as is right now but is designed to be cloned in a specific location under an Android repo to work (under development/vndk/tools/CPP2C in the Android open source project).
+Very important note: This tool is not supposed to be run in isolation as is right now but is designed to be cloned in a specific location under an Android repo to work (under development/vndk/tools/cpp2c in the Android open source project).

 ## Building and Installation
 ```